 Many iPhones do have NFC, but some of them don’t, and some just can’t use all the benefits of NFC because Apple chose not to include all its features on its smartphones:

-• If you have an iPhone 7, iPhone 8, iPhone X, iPhone SE 2nd Gen, iPhone 11, or iPhone 12, you have NFC for payments, and you can also read NFC tags, but only if you are using iOS 11 or newer.
-If you have iOS 14 or newer, you can also write NFC tags using third-party apps.
+- If you have any iPhone model released after the iPhone 6 series (iPhone 7, 8, X, SE 2nd or 3rd Gen, iPhone 11, iPhone 12, iPhone 13, iPhone 14, or iPhone 15), you have NFC for payments.
+You can also read NFC tags, but only if you have iOS 11 or newer.
+You can also write NFC tags using third-party apps if you have iOS 14 or newer.

 Final words: Who made NFC and when?

 Sony, Philips, and Nokia invented this technology.
-The first phone with NFC was Nokia 6131, and it was released in 2006.
-The first Android smartphone with NFC was the Nexus S, and it was released in 2010.
+The first phone with NFC was the Nokia 6131, released in 2006.
+The Nexus S was the first Android smartphone with NFC, and it was released in 2010.

-Hundreds of companies have now adopted this technology, and it is widely used in all kinds of devices like smartphones, tablets, PCs, portable speakers, and even cars.
-The evolution of this technology and its standard is managed by the NFC Forum - a non-profit industry association.
-This forum has more than 100 members, and it includes most of the prominent companies in the world of technology, including Intel, Microsoft, and Google.
+Hundreds of companies have adopted this technology, making it widely used in devices like smartphones, tablets, PCs, portable speakers, and even cars.
+The evolution of this technology and its standard is managed by the NFC Forum, a non-profit industry association with more than 100 members.
+This forum includes most of the prominent companies in the world of technology, including Intel, Microsoft, and Google.
 All the major mobile manufacturers are also members.

 How do you use NFC?

 As you can see, NFC is a promising technology that can be used for many things.
-Its growing adoption in all kinds of mobile devices, especially smartphones, will only increase its importance in the future.
-Are you using NFC to send data between your smartphones, connect to your portable speakers, or other tasks?
-Did you get to our guide simply because you got a “what is NFC?”
-MCQ (Multiple Choice Question) on an exam?
-Let us know, and share your experience with NFC, as well as any questions you might have about NFC, in the comments section below.
+Its growing adoption in all kinds of mobile devices, especially smartphones, will only increase its importance.
+Are you using NFC to send data between your smartphones, connect to your portable speakers, or perform other tasks?
+Did you get to this article simply because you had an exam with questions about the meaning of NFC or what NFC is most commonly used for?
+Let me know, and share your experience with NFC and any questions you might have about NFC in the comments section below.